 MW: The purpose of the book 2038 is to explore today’s emerging technology and its impact on the future.
 What technologies do you see today that will impact the future of port and terminal operations?

-KM: The ongoing development of technologies that underpin big data will have the most significant impact, and that concept will provide an incredible opportunity.
+KM: The ongoing development of technologies that underpin Big Data will have the most significant impact, and that concept will provide an incredible opportunity.
 I believe that ports are quite behind the curve in terms of using data to look at their operations and getting real benefits to transform them.
-It’s about changing the traditional port-operator model from an operator who uses data, into a model in which an operator uses technology driven by data to optimize the provisioning of the port services.
+It’s about changing the traditional port-operator model from an operator who uses data to a model in which an operator uses technology, driven by data, to optimize the provisioning of the port services.

 At the moment, the challenge is that ports are just familiar with traditional business intelligence and a lot of them still apply the traditional costs as a reference point.
 That’s stopped us from moving forward as an industry with data.

 MW: We’re going to circle back to data in the year 2025.
 What sort of technologies are you looking at if ports were better able to leverage their data?
 What technologies do you think they’d then be able to utilize?

 KM: The digital twin is a concept that we’re really interested in at Royal HaskoningDHV.
 At the moment, the ports are focusing on individual assets and getting insights into the operation of equipment and buildings and so on.
 There’s a sort of predictive capability in terms of equipment failures, but what we find really interesting is the idea that you start to capture that data, and you can then begin to model that and simulate events.
 When this happens, you start to move into the prescriptive world.
 Then, you’re looking at various courses of action that might happen and are better able to choose the best course of action.
 I think that’s where ports would get a real competitive advantage.